Interaction Improvement: Introduction

-To distinguish between interaction steps and internal steps, we use the \emph{checkers calculus} of \cite{InteractionEquivalence} which is a bichromatic version of the untyped $\lambda$-calculus.
+\paragraph{Counting Interactions.} This paper is about reconciling the two notion of program optimizations and denotational semantics.
+Specifically, we characterize the preorder induced by the relational semantics as an improvement-style preorder.
+Our approach makes use of the quantitative analysis of programs introduced in \cite{InteractionEquivalence}.
+This novel theory aims to account for the distinction between internal reductions and external interactions, as described above.
+Rather than counting \emph{all} computations steps, as Sands's improvement theory would, it only counts the \emph{interaction} steps between a term and its context.
+To achieve the distinction between interaction steps and internal steps, we use the \emph{checkers calculus} of \cite{InteractionEquivalence} which is a bichromatic version of the untyped $\lambda$-calculus.
 Checkers terms are color-annotated $\lambda$-terms, where the abstraction and the application constructors are tagged by a color, either black or white.
 Intuitively, programs are players uniformly painted black, and contexts are opponents uniformly painted white.
 As a term is executed in a context, the black and white parts meet and mix.
-This allows us to define notions of quantitative observational equivalence, preorder and \emph{interaction improvement}, akin to Sands's improvement, but counting only computation steps that involve both a white and a black constructor.
-To prove that our improvement is compositional we first define it over arbitrarily colored contexts and then demonstrate that white contexts suffice to discriminate uniformly black terms.
-In fact, this approach draws inspiration from game semantics and its notions of improvement \cite{DBLP:conf/popl/Ghica05,DalLago-Laurent-slot-for-LL,DBLP:conf/fossacs/AlcoleiCL19}, but retains only its essential ingredients: the distinction between player and opponent, and their interactions.
+This allows us to define notions of quantitative observational equivalence, preorder and \emph{interaction improvement}, akin to Sands's improvement, but counting only computation steps that involve a white constructor interacting with a black one.

 \paragraph{Characterizing The Costs at Play Behind Relational Semantics.} Interaction improvement makes explicit, in particular, the quantitative aspects underlying the preorder induced by the relational model of \cite{DBLP:journals/entcs/HylandNPR06}.
 The interpretation in this model can be described via a type system based on multi types, also known as non-idempotent intersection types \cite{DBLP:journals/mscs/PaoliniPR17,BKV17}.
 The preorder induced by this model has been characterized as the \bohm tree preorder up to $\eta$-reductions \cite{BreuvartMR18}.
 However, the execution costs involved in this relational model have so far remained unclear.